Introducing TinyPilot Voyager

 As I continue to develop TinyPilot's software, Voyager users will able to upgrade their system in place to take advantage of bugfixes and receive the latest and greatest features.

-Voyager is available in the TinyPilot store today for $249.
+Voyager is available in the TinyPilot store today.